-Based on the sample results from the Phase I Site Investigation, there were a number of samples where results from the second SPLP test were similar to or higher than the results from the first SPLP test indicating that the results were not yet representative of COC concentrations leaching from in-situ weathered slag (Atlantic Richfield Company, 2021d).
-Additionally, the higher SPLP results were typically from samples with solids: copper concentrations ranging from around 4,000 to 5,000 milligrams per kilogram (mg/kg).
-Therefore, the additional SPLP sample locations were selected based on slag samples with total copper concentrations ranging from 4,000 to 5,000 mg/kg and distributed across the Site.
+Based on the sample results from the Phase I Site Investigation, there were a number of samples where results from the second SPLP test were similar to or higher than the results from the first SPLP test indicating that the results were not yet representative of COC concentrations leaching from in-situ weathered slag (Atlantic Richfield Company,

+2021d).
+Additionally, the higher SPLP results were typically from samples with solids with copper concentrations ranging from around 4,000 to 5,000 milligrams per kilogram (mg/kg).
+As a result, the additional sample locations were selected based on slag samples with total copper concentrations ranging from 4,000 to 5,000 mg/kg and distributed across the Site.